Mike Kim: Career After Crossing Borders and Escaping North Korea

-After completing his MBA at Georgetown University's McDonough School of Business, Kim continued to work across the nonprofit, public, and private sectors.
-He currently serves as a board member and donor at Crossing Borders.
+After completing his MBA at Georgetown University's McDonough School of Business, Kim continued to work across the startup, management consulting, and nonprofit sectors.

-Kim is the founder of Gradient Consulting, a Tokyo-based firm that advises startups on market entry and business development across Japan and the Asia-Pacific region.
-He has worked with U.S. and other venture-backed companies to help secure customers, build strategic partnerships, and accelerate revenue growth in Asia.
+Kim is the founder of Gradient Consulting, a Tokyo-based firm that advises startups on market entry and expansion across Japan, Korea, and the Asia-Pacific region.
+He works with leading U.S. venture capital firms and their portfolio companies to secure customers, build strategic partnerships, and accelerate revenue growth in Asia.

-Kim has written articles for major publications, including serving as a regular contributor to The Japan News (Yomiuri Shimbun), where he has shared insights on the intersection of technology and business in Asia.
+Kim has written articles for major publications.
+He is a columnist for The Japan News (Yomiuri Shimbun), where he writes on the adoption of startup technology and business trends in Japan.

 Kim is active in speaking engagements around the world, having addressed audiences at a variety of major companies, universities, and government organizations across five continents.